 conditions.
 For a complete list of candidate requirements, see FMA observer

 qualifications.
-Another good source of information is our "What is an Observer?" brochure.
+Another good source of information is our "What is a North Pacific Groundfish and Halibut Observer?" brochure.

 If you are hired, your observer provider will sponsor you to attend a 3-week observer training course to prepare you for the position.
 You will also be given a current